nestjs/docs.nestjs.com/content/guards.md

 export class ApplicationModule {}
 ```

+> info **Hint** When using this approach to perform dependency injection for the guard, note that regardless of the
+> module where this construction is employed, the guard is, in fact, global.
+Where should this be done?
+Choose the module
-> info **Hint** The alternative option is to use an [application context](/application-context) feature.
-Also, `useClass` is not the only way of dealing with custom providers registration.
-Learn more [here](/fundamentals/dependency-injection).
+> where the guard (`RolesGuard` in the example above) is defined.
+Also, `useClass` is not the only way of dealing with
+> custom provider registration.
+Learn more [here](/fundamentals/custom-providers).

 #### Reflection

-The guard is working now, but we're still not taking advantage of the most important guard features, being the **execution context** .

-The `RolesGuard` isn't reusable so far.
-How would we know which roles need to be processed by the handler?
-The `CatsController` could have a lot of them.
-Some might be available only for admin, some for everyone, although, they don't have any permissions.
+Our RolesGuard is working, but it's not very smart yet.
+We're not yet taking advantage of the most important guard feature - the **execution context**.
+It doesn't yet know about roles, or which roles are allowed for each handler.
+The `CatsController`, for example, could have different permission schemes for different routes.
+Some might be available only for an admin user, and others could be open for everyone.
+How can we match roles to routes in a flexible and reusable way?

-That's why along with the guards, Nest provides the ability to attach custom **metadata** through `@SetMetadata()` decorator.
+This is where **custom metadata** comes into play.
+Nest provides the ability to attach custom **metadata** to route handlers through the `@SetMetadata()` decorator.
+This metadata supplies our missing `role` data, which a smart guard needs to make decisions.
+Let's take a look at using `@SetMetadata()`:

 ```typescript
 @@filename(cats.controller)